MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ## Examples
 ### Reward System
-- Used in [MiniGameWorld-Reward]
-- Give reward when minigame finished
+Can give reward when a minigame has finished.
+(Used in [MiniGameWorld-Reward])
-- Can distinguish with `class name` or `title` of minigame
 ```java
 class RewardManager implements Listener {